IdkwhatImD0ing/Obsidian-Vault/569/Midterm 1 Study Guide.md

 $$
 where $G$ is a Gaussian kernel.
 Then you apply the Sobel operator on $I_s$ instead of $I$.
 This extra step helps in producing a cleaner and more reliable edge map.

+The edge map that shows thin, one-pixel-wide, well-localized edges is the one produced with non-maximum suppression.
+In contrast, the map without NMS will show thicker, more blurred edge responses.

+The reason for using NMS is to refine the edge detection by retaining only the local maximum gradient values along the gradient direction.
+This process suppresses adjacent pixels with lower gradient magnitudes, thereby producing a thinner, more precise edge map and reducing the impact of noise.